cs01/pygdbmi/README.rst

 Operating Systems
 ^^^^^^^^^^^^^^^^^

+Cross platform support for Linux, macOS and Windows

 - Linux/Unix

   Ubuntu 14.04 and 16.04 have been tested to work.
 Other versions likely work as well.